Decorative

 At a high level, NotebookLM lets you:

-• Chat with an AI that cites your sources, so you can see exactly where each answer comes from.
+• Automatically cites sources, so you can see exactly where each answer comes from in the documents you’ve uploaded to NotebookLM.

 • Generate learning tools like flashcards, quizzes, study guides, and concept summaries.